shawngao-org/c_tools/README.md

 #### Install library to system

-> This method is not support for Windows.
+> This method is not supported for Windows.
 Please see [Include library in your project](#include-library-in-your-project).

 ```shell
 cd build